-We are a publicly traded real estate investment trust, or REIT, that is primarily engaged in the business of investing in a diversified portfolio of mortgage assets, including residential mortgage loans, Agency RMBS, Non-Agency RMBS, Agency CMBS, and other real estate-related securities.
+We are an internally managed real estate investment trust, or REIT, that is primarily engaged, through our subsidiaries, in the business of investing in a diversified portfolio of mortgage assets, including residential mortgage loans, Agency RMBS, Non-Agency RMBS, Agency CMBS, and other real estate-related assets.
 We were incorporated in Maryland on June 1, 2007 and commenced operations on November 21, 2007.